Bobby Murphy (soccer)

-Robert Murphy (born 19 November 1969) is an American soccer coach who is currently the head coach for USL League One side Portland Hearts of Pine.
+Bobby Murphy is an American soccer coach who is currently the head coach for USL League One side Portland Hearts of Pine.

 Playing career

 Murphy, a native of Dallas, first played for the Clemson Tigers men's soccer team, before transferring to New Hampshire College.

 Coaching career

 Early career

 Murphy began coaching at Plymouth State College while earning his master's degree in education.
 His first head coaching opportunity was at the University of Southern Maine.

 Murphy was the director of the soccer academy at St. Stephen's Episcopal School from 2003 to 2016.
 Before this, he was the director of coaching for the South Texas Youth Soccer Association.

 Orlando City

 On January 15, 2016, Murphy joined Orlando City SC of Major League Soccer as an assistant coach.
 Almost seven months later, on July 7, Murphy was named the interim head coach of Orlando City after Adrian Heath was relieved of his duties.
 His first match as interim head coach occurred on July 8 against the Houston Dynamo.
 The match ended 0–0.
 Following the hiring of Jason Kreis, Murphy resumed his role as assistant coach and technical coordinator of the club's U.S. Soccer development academy.
 After Kreis was relieved of his duties in 2018, Murphy once again served as interim head coach until James O'Connor was hired, who did not retain Murphy.